ENCCS/julia-for-hpc/content/hpc-cluster.rst

 Now, we can run the batch script as a batch job or supply the commands in the batch script individually to an interactive session.

+.. demo:: The ``ClusterManagers.jl`` package

+   The `ClusterManagers.jl <https://github.com/JuliaParallel/ClusterManagers.jl>`_ is a package for interactive HPC work with all commonly used HPC scheduling systems, including SLURM, PBS, LSF, SGE, HTCondor, Kubernetes, etc.

+   The usage of ``ClusterManagers.jl`` is cluster-dependent and it is better to consult the system administrator use before using ``ClusterManagers.jl`` for Julia programming.

+   An additional package named `SlurmClusterManager.jl <https://juliahub.com/ui/Packages/General/SlurmClusterManager>`_ can also provide support for using julia within the Slurm cluster environment.
+Its code is adapted from `ClusterManagers.jl <https://github.com/JuliaParallel/ClusterManagers.jl>`_ with some modifications.

 Exercises
 ---------

 In these exercises you should create the three files ``Project.toml``, ``script.jl``, and ``script.sh`` and run them via Slurm in the LUMI cluster.
 If the course has a resource reservation, we can use the :code:`--reservation="<name>"` option to use it.